haiwera-silk-cd/magento-devdocs/guides/v2.0/ui-components/ui-secondary-resize.md

 The following is the component's element: `<Magento_Ui_module_dir>/view/base/web/js/grid/resize.js`

-#### Dependencies on other components
+#### Dependencies on other 组件

-The Resize components does not depend on other components
+The Resize 组件 does not depend on other 组件

 #### Component Options